 Are you looking to serve a few plant-based dishes for your Super Bowl party this weekend?
 If so, perhaps one of these dishes from the Culinary Institute of America at Copia can make a difference.
-What’s more, these plant-based recipes are healthier alternatives to greasy dishes commonly associated with Super Bowl parties.
+Moreover, these plant-based recipes are healthier alternatives to greasy dishes commonly associated with Super Bowl parties.

 About The Culinary Institute of America at Copia